Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Our Approach

 First, each node $\pi$ in $\mathit{tree}(\Pi_P)$ is labeled with the number of traces $\pi'$ in $\Pi_P$ such that $\pi$ is a prefix of $\pi'$.
 Let $L(\pi)$ denotes its label.
 Two nodes $\pi_1$ and $\pi_2$ in $\mathit{tree}(\Pi_P)$ are considered compatible if and only if they satisfy two conditions.
 The first condition is $\mathit{last}(\pi_1) = \mathit{last}(\pi_2)$ where $\mathit{last}(\pi)$ is the last letter in a string $\pi$, i.e., $\pi_1$ and $\pi_2$ must agree on the last abstract state.
 The second condition is that the future behaviors from $\pi_1$ and $\pi_2$ must be sufficiently similar (i.e., within Angluin's bound~\cite{angluin1988identifying}).
 Formally, given a node $\pi$ in $\mathit{tree}(\Pi_P)$, we can obtain a probabilistic distribution of the next node by normalizing the labels of the node and its children.
 In particular, for any event $e \in \Sigma_P$, the probability of going from node $\pi$ to $\pi \cdot \langle e \rangle$, i.e., the probability of observing $e$ after $\pi$, is defined as: $Pr(\pi, \langle e \rangle) = \frac{L(\pi \cdot \langle e \rangle)}{L(\pi)}$.
 We remark the probability of going from node $\pi$ to itself, i.e., the probability of not observing the next node, is $Pr(\pi,\langle\rangle)=1-\sum_{e\in\Sigma_P}Pr(\pi,\langle e\rangle)$.
 The multi-step probability from node $\pi$ to $\pi \cdot \pi'$ where $\pi' = \langle e_1, e_2, \cdots, e_k \rangle$, written as $\it{Pr}(\pi, \pi')$, is the product of the one-step probabilities.

 Two nodes $\pi_1$ and $\pi_2$ are compatible if the following is satisfied: for all $\pi \in \Sigma_P^{\star}$,

 Intuitively, it means that the distribution of future traces from $\pi_1$ and $\pi_2$ must be similar.
-We highlight that $\epsilon$ used in the above condition is a parameter which effectively controls the degree of node merging.
-Intuitively, a larger $\epsilon$ leads to more node merging and subsequently fewer states in the learned model $D_P$.
+We highlight that $\epsilon$ used in Eq.~\ref{eq:test} is a parameter which effectively controls the degree of node merging.
+Intuitively, a larger $\epsilon$ leads to more node merging and subsequently fewer states in the learned model $\mathcal{D}_P$.
 It is also required that $\epsilon$ should be larger than 1 to guarantee the convergence of the algorithm.

 If $\pi_1$ and $\pi_2$ are compatible, the tree is transformed such that the incoming edge of $\pi_2$ is directed to $\pi_1$.
 Next, for any $\pi \in \Sigma_P^*$, $L(\pi_1 \cdot \pi)$ is incremented by $L(\pi_2 \cdot \pi)$.
 The algorithm works by iteratively identifying nodes which are compatible and merging them until there are no more compatible nodes.
 The order of choosing merging candidates is hierarchical: first in order of tree depth and for a given depth in the alphabet order of the last observation.